-Videowall Processing Leaps Forward with Advanced Connectivity and 500 Gbps Throughput
+Videowall Processing Leaps Forward with Audio Switching and Expanded 4K/60 Throughput

 Quantum® Ultra II is the next generation of Extron videowall processors, providing advanced, future-ready connectivity and throughput capabilities.
-The expanded HyperLane® video bus delivers unmatched real‑time performance with a throughput of up to 500 Gbps.
-The 18 Gbps HDMI connectors on the 4K input and output cards support resolutions up to 4K/60 at 4:4:4 with full HDCP 2.3 compliance, and 8K/60 sources can be accommodated as a quad-path signal.
-Embedded HDMI audio from any source can be routed to each active canvas.
+The HyperLane® video bus delivers unmatched realtime performance with a throughput of up to 500 Gbps.
+The FOX3 connectors and 18 Gbps HDMI connectors on the 4K input and output cards support resolutions up to 4K/60 at 4:4:4 with full HDCP 2.3 compliance, and 8K/60 sources can be accommodated as a quad-path signal.
+Embedded audio from any source can be routed to each active canvas.
 The processor can support multiple videowalls with mixed resolutions and screen orientations.
-Features such as portrait and landscape output support, output overlap, and custom output resolutions ensure compatibility with most displays.
-RS‑232, USB, and Ethernet interfaces provide direct connection to control systems. .
+Features such as portrait and landscape output support, output overlap, and custom output resolutions ensure display compatibility.
+RS-232, USB, and Ethernet interfaces provide direct connection to control systems.

 HyperLane Video Bus